tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ======================

 Starting from version :doc:`2.7.1 </release/2.7.1>`, Tarantool
-has the built-in module called ``misc.memprof`` that implements the LuaJIT memory profiler and the profile parser (further, *profiler*).
+has the built‑in module called ``misc.memprof`` that implements the LuaJIT memory profiler (further, *profiler*).
 The profiler provides a memory allocation report that helps analyse Lua code and find out the places that put the most pressure on the Lua garbage collector (GC).